WorldModelers/CorpusIngestionAndAssembly/docs/causemos.md

 python src/knowledge_pipeline.py
 ```

 Once done, build and start the Causemos application.
-You will find the new Knowledge Base under "New Analysis Projec", the Knowledge Base
+You will find the new Knowledge Base under "New Analysis Project", the Knowledge Base
 will appear with the name given by INDRA's metadata.